 Prerequisite: Major and senior status; approval of faculty internship director.
 Graded "Satisfactory" or "Unsatisfactory."
-The placement of students in apprentice and intern positions in professional environments including radio and television stations and other telecommunication industry organizations in order to enlarge the student's professionalism.
-May only be taken during the student's final two semesters.
+The placement of students in apprentice and intern positions in professional environments including radio and television stations and other media industry organizations in order to enlarge the student's professionalism.
+May be taken only during the student's final two semesters.